rpmfusion-infra/infrastructure.rpmfusion.org/CreateSCM.md

 * Create the Git repository and branches (admin task)

- This will create the needed files as user, then as admin.
+ This will create the needed files as user, then as admin to update some files with acls.

 ```
 ssh -A _username_@pkgs.rpmfusion.org